bonitoo-io/influxdb-csv-import/README.md

    * time column can be specified as an int64 number or in RFC3339 format

 ## DRY RUN
-A new _--dry-run_ flag helps to validate and tune CSV data.
+Run "write dryrun" command to write lines to stdout instead of InfluxDB.
+This "dryrun" command helps with validation and troubleshooting of CSV data.

 ## Example 1 - Flux Query Result
-*influx write --file --dry-run doc/examples/fluxQueryResult.csv*
+*influx write dryrun --file doc/examples/fluxQueryResult.csv*

 ```bash
 #group,false,false,true,true,false,false,true,true,true,true